Far East Organization: Mixed-use Developments

 One Holland Village is a mixed-use development by Far East Organization, Sekisui House and Sino Group, located in the heart of Holland Village, Singapore.
 Holland Village was designated an Urban Redevelopment Authority Identity Node in 2013 - local identity areas known for their distinctive qualities.
 This project was a significant investment by the Far East-led consortium in enhancing urban living, marked by their acquisition of the site for S$1.2 billion.
 This project near the Holland Village MRT Station integrates residential, offices, retail and serviced apartment components, offering a holistic urban living experience.
 The retail portion is designed as an open-air concept with greenery and public amenities.

 The Reserve Residences in Bukit Timah, next to the Bukit Timah Nature Reserve is an integrated development with 732 residential units, retail mall and serviced apartments.
 The mixed-use development will be integrated with a transport hub.
 It is the first mixed-use development to be built on an integrated transport hub in Bukit Timah.
 Far East Organization and Sino Group jointly acquired the Jalan Anak Bukit site for S$1.03 billion.

 Golden Mile Complex was acquired by Far East Organization, Perennial Holdings and Sino Land Group in 2022.
 The partners aim to transform the property into a mixed-use residential, office and retail development.

 Shopping malls

 Orchard Central is a shopping mall by Far East Organization located along the main shopping belt at Orchard Road.
 It sits on the land previously occupied by an open air carpark and has a 160m frontage along Orchard Road.
 It was officially opened on 2 July 2009.
 In December 2016, Forbes recognized Orchard Central as one of the top five shopping malls in Singapore.
 Discovery Walk on Orchard — which comprises Orchard Central developed by Far East Organization, 313@somerset by LendLease and orchardgateway by OCBC Bank and Great Eastern was awarded the FIABCI Prix d'Excellence Award 2016 World Gold Winner (Retail category).

 Hotels

-Far East Orchard, a listed subsidiary of the Far East Organization, operates the Oasia brand in Singapore through Far East Hospitality.
+Far East Orchard, a listed subsidiary of the Far East Organization, operates the Oasia Hotel brand in Singapore through Far East Hospitality.
 The brand includes two hotels – the 193 meter Oasia Hotel Downtown and the Oasia Hotel Novena – and the Oasia Residence.